Platform

 Gradient image

-The GPCR Superfamily Has Yielded More Than 700 Drugs Across All Major Therapeutic Areas, Yet Vast Potential for New Medicines Remains.
+The GPCR Superfamily Has Yielded ~500 Drugs Across All Major Therapeutic Areas, Yet Vast Potential for New Medicines Remains.

 Ubiquitous

-GPCRs encompass the largest family of receptors and regulate nearly all physiological processes in the human body
+GPCRs encompass the largest family of receptors and regulate physiological processes in nearly every organ system of the human body

-• Expressed on every cell in the body
+• ~100 GPCRs expressed on each cell in the body

 Productive